1949 to 1967 – PYE BROADCAST AUDIO CONSOLES | THE OB SCANNERS PART ONE

 The Aussies restore their very first scanner

 The ABC scanners were for the Melbourne Olympic Games and it’s hard to imagine, but the crew who received the bare scanners and installed the equipment, had never even seen any television.
 They were mainly engineers with the Australian Post Office, or ex-military.
-One young recruit was 17 year old Barry Lambert:
+As one young 17 year old recruit was remembered:

 “It was built but everything was wrapped up and in boxes.
 We didn’t have anyone from Pye, we just had to follow the manuals.
 It was a whole lot of new technology, like a jigsaw puzzle.”